Taylor Swift is a real poet, Shakespeare expert says as he compares her to the Bard

 US superstar is more than just high-class showbiz, says scholar who became a ‘Swiftie’

-A world expert on William Shakespeare has compared Taylor Swift to some of history’s greatest writers – including the Bard himself – and says she is a “real poet”.
+A world expert on William Shakespeare has compared Taylor Swift to some of history’s greatest writers – including the Bard himself – and said she is a “real poet”.

-Scholar Sir Jonathan Bate, a former Shakespeare professor at Warwick University, said he believed the popstar is more than “just high-class showbiz” with a “literary sensibility” that was apparent from her debut album.
+Scholar Sir Jonathan Bate, a former Shakespeare professor at Warwick University, said he believed the popstar is more than “just high-class showbiz” and has a “literary sensibility” that was apparent from her debut album.

-In a piece for The Sunday Times Magazine titled Why Taylor Swift is a literary giant, he writes that he had “one of the best nights of [his] life” at one of Swift’s concerts.
+In a piece for The Sunday Times Magazine titled Why Taylor Swift is a literary giant, he wrote that he had “one of the best nights of [his] life” at one of Swift’s concerts.

-“Listening to her lyrics, which most of the rapturous (mainly female) audience seemed to know by heart, I came away with confirmation of a thought I first had 15 years ago: this isn’t just high-class showbiz, Taylor Swift is a real poet,” he says.
+“Listening to her lyrics, which most of the rapturous (mainly female) audience seemed to know by heart, I came away with confirmation of a thought I first had 15 years ago: this isn’t just high-class showbiz, Taylor Swift is a real poet,” he said.

-Bate analyses how the singer has been inspired by the great English playwright, but had succeeded in “rewriting his darker moments” to make them “more palatable”, including in Love Story.
+Sir Jonathan analysed how the singer has been inspired by the great English playwright but had succeeded in “rewriting his darker moments” to make them “more palatable”, including in her song Love Story.

-He said he first spotted references to Shakespeare in that track, on which she sings: “You were Romeo, you were throwin’ pebbles/ And my daddy said, ‘Stay away from Juliet.’”
+He said he first spotted references to Shakespeare in that track, on which she sings: “You were Romeo, you were throwin’ pebbles/ And my daddy said, ‘Stay away from Juliet’.”

 The academic called the hit an “almost perfect pop song, with its catchy hook, driving rhythm and ingenious use of banjo and mandolin”.

-He said he bought Swift’s debut album Fearless the second he heard that song, and used it to show his students at Warwick University how Shakespeare has been changed and adapted over the years.
+He said he bought Swift’s debut album Fearless the second he heard that song and used it to show his students at Warwick University how Shakespeare has been changed and adapted over the years.
 “That balcony, for example,” he wrote.
 “Try to find it in the original text.
-There is no balcony, only ‘But soft, what light through yonder window breaks?/ It is the east and Juliet is the sun.’
+There is no balcony, only, ‘But soft, what light through yonder window breaks?/ It is the east and Juliet is the sun.’

 “The balcony was introduced in the 18th century, most famously in a Drury Lane stage production by David Garrick.”